spokestack/spokestack.io/content/docs/Design/tips-for-designing-visual-output.md

 - Avoid using a toggle.
 Many users assume toggles control listening for the wake word, similar to how Alexa works.
 - Make sure your button is always in the same place.
 This way, users will know where to look ([golden rule #1:](https://www.cs.umd.edu/users/ben/goldenrules.html) “strive for consistency”).

-## Make sure users know who’s turn it is to talk
+## Make Sure Users Know Whose Turn It Is to Talk

 This is often referred to as “turn taking.”
 You want to communicate that you’re listening to the user’s utterance and then that you’re processing what they said.